EAISI/discover-projects/ames-housing/README.md

 a.
 Conduct descriptive/summary statistics on the Y variable (mean, median, SD, range)

 b.
-Visualize the distribution of the Y variable
+Investigate how neighborhood (categorical) and grand living area (continuous) relate to the Y variable; use, e.g., bar charts, scatter plots, boxplots (hint: use [`pandas.DataFrame.hist`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.hist.html), [`matplotlib.pyplot.scatter`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.scatter.html),[`seaborn.histplot`](https://seaborn.pydata.org/generated/seaborn.histplot.html), [`seaborn.scatterplot`](https://seaborn.pydata.org/generated/seaborn.scatterplot.html), [`seaborn.boxplot`](https://seaborn.pydata.org/generated/seaborn.boxplot.html), [altair.histogram](https://altair-viz.github.io/gallery/simple_histogram.html), [altair.scatter](https://altair-viz.github.io/gallery/scatter_tooltips.html), [altair.boxplot](https://altair-viz.github.io/gallery/boxplot.html))

 c.
-Investigate how neighborhood (categorical) and grand living area (continuous) relate to the Y variable; use, e.g., bar charts, scatter plots, boxplots (hint: use [`pandas.DataFrame.hist`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.hist.html), [`matplotlib.pyplot.scatter`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.scatter.html),[`seaborn.histplot`](https://seaborn.pydata.org/generated/seaborn.histplot.html), [`seaborn.scatterplot`](https://seaborn.pydata.org/generated/seaborn.scatterplot.html), [`seaborn.boxplot`](https://seaborn.pydata.org/generated/seaborn.boxplot.html))
+Visualize the distribution of the Y variable.
+What do you observe?

 ### Data Preparation (continued)

 d.
+Assess the distribution of `SalesPrice` in the previous exercise.
+What do you observe?
+Log-transform the outcome variable.
+What does it mean for the performance of the prediction model?

+e.
 Assess grand living area ('Gr Liv Area') for all houses in previous exercise.
 What do you observe?
 Remove outliers.
 What does it mean for the applicability of the prediction model?

 ### Data Understanding (continued)

-e.
+f.
 Draw scatter plots between Y and all numerical features (hint: use [`seaborn.pairplot`](https://seaborn.pydata.org/generated/seaborn.pairplot.html))

-f.
+g.
 Draw correlation plots to see all correlations between Y and the independent (continuous) variables (Hint: calculate Pearson correlation coefficient and use [`seaborn.heatmap`](https://seaborn.pydata.org/generated/seaborn.heatmap.html))

 ## Exercise 5 - Estimate a Linear Regression, a LASSO and a kNN model
 ### Modeling